Iceland's Inflation Has a Culprit — And It Isn't the One the Central Bank Is Chasing

 Suspect 2: Global supply shocks

-If Icelandic inflation were a global supply-chain story, it would have moderated with the global supply chains.
-It has not.
-Suspect 2 has an alibi for the period in question.
+If Iceland's inflation was still a global supply-chain story, it would have cooled off when the global shipping crisis ended.
+It didn't.
+Suspect 2 has a solid alibi for the current period.

 Suspect 3: Verðtrygging — the indexed financial system

 Iceland's verðtrygging (CPI-indexation of financial contracts) is one of the country's most distinctive institutions.
 Roughly 65% of outstanding mortgages are indexed to CPI — the principal adjusts monthly with the price level.
-Some rental contracts, wage agreements, and service contracts carry similar clauses.
-No other Nordic or Western European country runs anything comparable.
+Some rental contracts and service contracts carry similar clauses.
+Wages are not automatically indexed — they reset periodically through kjarasamningar negotiations — but the mortgage, rental and service-contract channels alone have no Nordic or Western European parallel.

 It was built for a reason.
 In the late 1970s and through the 1980s, Iceland ran inflation of 25–50% per year, with peaks above 80%.
 At those levels, nominal long-term contracts cannot function — a 25-year mortgage denominated in nominal krónur would be meaningless within a few years.
 Indexation was a rational institutional response to a genuinely dysfunctional price environment.
 It allowed housing finance, pension savings, and long-term contracting to survive while the state worked to bring inflation under control.
 For the problem it was designed to solve, it worked.